 Environment & Biodiversity

-Pembroke has its own fortnightly discussion group on environmental issues ranging from the climate crisis to plastic waste to the impact of conflict on biodiversity.
+Pembroke has its own regular discussion group on environmental issues ranging from the climate crisis to plastic waste to the impact of conflict on biodiversity.

 Pembroke Biodiversity Project